 Priory and Hospital of St Mary Bethlehem

-Nowadays better known as the Bedlam, the Priory and Hospital of St Mary Bethlehem stood on the site of the present day Liverpool Street Station and just outside of the old Bishopsgate.
-It was the first of a number of ‘Bedlams’ and when the original site fell into disrepair a new one was built not far away on Moorfields.
+Nowadays better known as the Bedlam.
+The Priory and Hospital of St Mary Bethlehem stood on the site of the present day Liverpool Street Station and just outside of the old Bishopsgate.
+It was the first of a number of ‘Bedlams’.
+When the original site fell into disrepair a new one was built not far away on Moorfields.
 Then when that became structurally unsound it moved to Southwark.

 For more information on the original Bedlam try: